 Principal Investigator, Wendy K Chung, MD, PhD

 Wendy Chung is the Principal Investigator of the Care for Kids Studies.
 Dr. Chung directs all research that is conducted by the Care for Kids Studies.
-She is a clinical and molecular geneticist and the Kennedy Family Professor of Pediatrics and Medicine at Columbia Dr. Chung directs NIH funded research programs in human genetics of birth defects including congenital diaphragmatic hernia, esophageal atresias, and congenital heart disease.
+She is a clinical and molecular geneticist and the Mary Ellen Avery Professor of Pediatrics at Harvard Medical School.
+Dr. Chung directs NIH funded research programs in human genetics of birth defects including congenital diaphragmatic hernia, esophageal atresias, and congenital heart disease.
 Among her many awards, Dr. Chung was the was the recipient a career development award from Doris Duke, the NY Academy of Medicine Medal for Distinguished Contributions in Biomedical Science, the Rare Impact Award from the National Organization of Rare Disorders, and the Presidential Award for Outstanding Teaching.
 Dr. Chung has identified over 50 new genetic conditions and has authored over 400 scientific papers.
 Dr. Chung enjoys the challenges of genetics as a rapidly changing field of medicine and strives to facilitate the integration of genetic medicine into all areas of health care in a medically, scientifically, and ethically sound, accessible, and cost effective manner.

 Study Coordinator, Becca Hernan, MS, CGC